Manipulating topological charges via engineering zeros of wave functions

-{\it Conclusion and Discussion}: To conclude, we demonstrate that the topological charge of a toroidal Bose condensate can be well manipulated by engineering its density zeros.
-When the relative velocities between the dark solitons and their background density currents are zeros, the density zeros occur.
-In our schemes, loading and driving dark solitons open up the possibility of manipulating winding number, which provides a new approach for quantum computation, quantum simulation, and other quantum-based applications \cite{NayakRMP2008,BulutaRPP2011,BlochNP2012,GrossSince2017,TerhalRMP2015,TokuraNRP2019,AmicoRMP2022,PoloQT2024}.
+To conclude, we demonstrate that the topological charge of a toroidal BEC can be well manipulated by engineering its zeros of the wave functions.
+When the relative velocities between the dark solitons and their background density currents are zeros, the density zeros can occur.
+We uncover that the unobservable phase jumps of dark solitons crossing density zeros in one-dimensional settings with open boundaries become observable by inducing winding number variations in a ring condensate.
+Furthermore, we demonstrate that density zeros in higher-dimensional topological defects such as vortices also enable controlled engineering of topological charges.

-Further, vortices, as fundamental topological excitations in high-dimensional systems, also admit the presence of density zeros and their charges determine the topology of systems \cite{PitaevskiiOUPress2016,FetterRMP2009,MatthewsPRL1999,LeanhardtPRL2002}.
-The higher-order vortices exhibit distinctive properties of density zeros compared with fundamental ones \cite{ShinPRL2004,IsoshimaPRL2007,LanPRL2023}.
-We expect that the charges of various vortices can be well manipulated through engineering the density zeros.
-These results could inspire new pathways in the design of topological systems by engineering the zeros of localized waves.
+Notably, these engineering protocols are feasible with current experimental parameters, as shown by simulations using realistic conditions for $^{87}$Rb BECs in toroidal traps.
+The relation between winding number and the rotation current could be used to design a compact rotation sensor.
+This work thus opens a new avenue for designing topological systems, offering unprecedented flexibility in manipulating topological charges without relying on energy gap modulation.
+Such advances may inspire innovative strategies for quantum simulation platforms, where precise control over topological properties is pivotal for exploring exotic quantum phenomena and developing robust quantum technologies \cite{NayakRMP2008,BlochNP2012,TerhalRMP2015,AmicoRMP2022,PoloQT2024}.

+\emph{Note added.} Recently, we became aware of a recent experimental work \cite{Rabec2025}, in which the winding number variations were also observed on a ring BEC and the underlying mechanism is similar to the above one. \